Applying for Funding: Before Beginning

 Applying for Funding: About the Program Narrative

 The Program Narrative includes an abstract, table of contents, main body, and appendixes.
 Each solicitation defines the page limit for the program narrative.
 The page limit does not include the bibliography/references or appendixes, list of key personnel, resumes of key personnel, list of previous and current NIJ awards and products, charts, tables, or other necessary appendixes (such as letters of cooperation from collaborating organizations).
 You may include additional substantive material in a technical appendix but are advised that reviewers may not read beyond the page limit.
-All parts of the Program Narrative should be converted to one file for uploading into GMS.
+All parts of the Program Narrative should be converted to one file for uploading.
 Please reference the specific solicitation for details for more detail on what is required.

 Yes.
 NIJ uses abstracts for several purposes, including assigning proposals to an independent peer review panel.
 The abstract becomes public if the proposal receives an award.
 The abstract should serve as a succinct, stand-alone, and accurate description of the proposed work and should not exceed 600 words.
 See the NIJ Project Abstract template (pdf, 3 pages) for instructions on what should be included in the abstract.